-Dr. Amy Gutmann is an internationally renowned scholar whose research addresses some of the most salient issues in contemporary society, including democratic deliberation, religious freedom, equal opportunity, race and multiculturalism, education, and ethics and public affairs.
+Dr. Amy Gutmann is an internationally renowned scholar whose research addresses some of the most salient issues in contemporary society, including democratic deliberation, religious freedom, equal opportunity, race and multiculturalism, education, health care, and ethics and public affairs.
 Please download Dr. Gutmann’s full CV (PDF).

+Dr. Gutmann’s systematic analysis of the role of education was summarized in Democratic Education, published in 1987, and expanded in 1999.
+This book has been translated into a dozen languages, and is widely taught in schools of education and in liberal arts curricula throughout the world.
 Democratic Education began a scholarly debate on the democratic governance of schools, and informs arguments on school choice, school vouchers, parental authority in education, and education for citizenship.
-Democratic Education also was the touchstone both for Dr. Gutmann’s subsequent work on deliberative democracy and for the values that she has aspired to advance as a scholar and University president: Freedom, opportunity, and mutual respect.
+Democratic Education was also the touchstone both for Dr. Gutmann’s subsequent work on deliberative democracy and for the values that she has advanced as a scholar and University president: freedom, opportunity, and mutual respect.

-Another major scholarly contribution by Dr. Gutmann was made in the field of political philosophy: She and Dennis Thompson (of Harvard) developed the conceptual framework for deliberative democracy as well as many of its applications in contemporary democracies.
+Another major scholarly contribution by Dr. Gutmann was made in the field of political philosophy: She and Thompson developed the conceptual framework for deliberative democracy as well as many of its applications in contemporary democracies.
 In Democracy and Disagreement, widely seen as the definitive book on this approach to democratic theory, the authors proposed deliberation not as a panacea, but rather as an antidote and alternative to coarseness, intransigence, and extremism degrading politics and public discourse in America.
 In 2004, Dr. Gutmann and Thompson followed up with Why Deliberative Democracy?